-An impact assessment has been undertaken for Yarwun - RMA1 using credible flow failure scenarios.
-The dam break study has been used to identify downstream areas where people are likely to be exposed and vulnerable, and to assess the impact this may have on the social, environmental and local economic context.
+An impact assessment has been undertaken for QAL - RMD1 using credible failure scenarios.
+The dam break study has been used to identify downstream areas where people are potentially exposed and vulnerable, and to assess the impact this may have on the social, environmental and local economic context.

-In alignment with the United Nations Guiding Principles on Business and Human Rights and Rio Tinto's Human Rights Policy, a human rights risk self-assessment was undertaken to identify and address potential human rights consequences from a facility failure at Yarwun - RMA1.
-This especially includes consequences linked to people's rights around workplace and community health and safety, Indigenous Peoples rights, land access and use, labour rights, inclusion and diversity, and climate change.
+In alignment with the United Nations Guiding Principles on Business and Human Rights and Rio Tinto's Human Rights Policy, a human rights risk self-assessment was undertaken to identify and address potential human rights consequences from a facility failure at QAL - RMD1.
+This includes consequences linked to people's rights around workplace and community health and safety, Indigenous Peoples rights, land access and use, labour rights, inclusion and diversity, and climate change.
+The assessment, together with stakeholder mapping, has informed mitigation controls and engagement planning with local community.

-Independent advisors were engaged to conduct an assessment of the potential social and economic impacts of a failure scenario.
-This included the identification of impacts to people (including loss of life), livelihoods, property, community health and wellbeing, cultural heritage and access to services.
-This assessment along with the outcomes of stakeholder engagement have informed the development of practical short-term and long-term recovery plans which would be activated in the unlikely event that a failure occurs.
+Independent advisors were engaged to assess the potential social and economic impacts of a failure scenario.
+This included the identification of impacts to people, livelihoods, property, community health and wellbeing, cultural heritage and access to services.

-Potential environmental impacts were also assessed including water quality, sensitive terrestrial and aquatic ecosystems, threatened species, and designated areas of conservation significance.
-The size of areas that may be affected and the likely length of time required for remediation and recovery have been considered when determining the dam failure consequence classification for Yarwun - RMA1.
+Potential environmental impacts from inundation following a tailings facility failure on water quality, sensitive terrestrial and aquatic ecosystems, threatened species, and designated areas of conservation significance have been identified and assessed for QAL - RMD1.

-Engagement with the Local Disaster Management Group informed the impact assessments.
-This group includes representatives from the Gladstone Regional Council, Queensland Police Service, Queensland Fire and Emergency Services, State Emergency Services, Queensland Health and other government agencies.
-The group has had input into the development of the Emergency Preparedness and Response Plan for the tailings facility, which forms part of the overarching emergency preparedness and response for the site.
+Outcomes from the impact assessments have been provided to and discussed with relevant stakeholders, who have had input into the development of the Emergency Preparedness and Response Plan for the tailings facility that forms part of the overarching emergency preparedness and response for the site.